Bit451/Bit451/index.md

 ##### Distributed Data

 The core of the Bit451 overlay network is its distributed data system.
 Options to store and access this data: 1) distributed databases (DDB), 2) distributed hash tables (DHTs).
 Option 1, DDB, is the Bit451 method of choice.
-It will be used in a conceptually new and exciting manner for P2P networks.
+It will be used in a conceptually new and exciting manner for P2P networks, the end result being a P2P distributed database which can easily be reused by other P2P apps.
 The replication method devised is modeled on the concept of communities and community-based trust.

 __OrientDB__
 OrientDB is web ready (natively supports HTTP/RESTful protocol/JSON), cross-platform, embeddable (with local mode to bypass the server), has a footprint of only about 1MB for the full server, is well-supported/documented, supports drivers for Javascript (among others), database- and record-level security, and distributed architecture.